smustafa75/demo_eks/README.md

 **Update** 28 Dec, 2021
 - Added FLUEINTBIT.SH, once cluster is up execute it to get metrics in CloudWatch.
 Be sure to replace clustername and region.
+- By default, the IAM Role for EKS does not have logging enabled in the policy so you have to do it manually.
+In addition do add CloudwatchFullAccess policy.
+- Attach CloudWatchFullAccess policy to the IAM role created for EC2 instances as well.

+**Testing fun**
+- Add two cron jobs and see the fun on CloudWatch Insights

+kubectl create cronjob hello --image=busybox   --schedule="*/1 * * * *" -- echo "hello World"
+kubectl create cronjob bye --image=busybox   --schedule="*/2 * * * *" -- echo "Bye World"